HpJkR/task-manager-api_JLO/README.md

 # task-manager-api_JLO

+This project is a task list where you can manage tasks between those in progress and those completed.
+Runs on Laravel/GraphQL for backend and ReactJS for frontend.

 You can fork this project.

-After clone, use yarn install for the dependecies, yarn install in the folder frontend and composer install in the backend folder.
+After cloning:

+- use yarn install for dependencies
+- Yarn Install in frontend folder
+- compose install in backend folder.

-Use yarn start to run the server
+Use Yarn Start to run the server.